 "We are in the first years of a concrete revolution.
 The innovators and researchers in this space are amazing," Cumming said of the growing number of startups focused on the concrete decarbonization challenge.

-The search for novel approaches includes a carbon-recycling pilot project with Ottawa-based Hyperion Global Energy that could cut cement plant emissions by up to 1,000 tonnes a year, and an investment in EXACT Technology, a Toronto-based outfit that designs monitoring and control software to make concrete production more efficient.
+The search for novel approaches includes a carbon-recycling pilot project with Ottawa-based Hyperion Global Energy that has the capacity to remove up to 1,000 tonnes of CO2 a year from plant emissions, with the potential to scale the system 10 times over the next year.
+An investment in EXACT Technology, a Toronto-based outfit that designs monitoring and control software, aims to make concrete production more efficient.

 “Game changer”